shizonic/dotfiles-18/README.md

 principle(Keep It Simple, Stupid).Therefore I ended up using [Arch Linux] and [i3wm] as my window manager.

-To cut the story short this dotfiles contains some of the configuration files and list of applications I use that suits my preferences.
+To cut a long story short this dotfiles contains some of the configuration files and list of applications I use that suits my preferences.

 | Directory     |                       Description                                          |